Character varieties of a transitioning Coxeter 4-orbifold: The hyperbolic and AdS character variety of

 \section{The hyperbolic and AdS character variety of $\Gamma_{22}$}

 In this section, we study the $\Isom(\Hyp^4)$ and $\Isom(\AdS^4)$ character varieties of the group $\Gamma_{22}$ near the conjugacy classes of the holonomy representations $\rho_t$ found in \cite{KS,transition_4-manifold}.
-The prove here Theorem \ref{teo: char var hyp} in the hyperbolic and AdS case.
+We prove here the ``topological part'' of Theorem \ref{teo:main} (Theorem \ref{teo:main_weak}) in the hyperbolic and AdS case.